NMeJa/HotkeyScenes/README.md

 ```
 "com.nmj.hotkeyscene": "https://github.com/NMeJa/HotkeyScenes.git"
 ```
-3. You can also use package manager and add package from github
+3. You can also use **Package Manager** and add package from there.
+In Package Manager press **+** In upper left corner and on drop down select "Add package From git URL..".
 ```
 https://github.com/NMeJa/HotkeyScenes.git
 ```